omikader/flag-gan/README.md

 # flag-gan
-Generative adversarial network for country flags of the world.
+Generative adversarial network for creating new country flags of the world.